 As we’ve mentioned above, a gravel bike will typically have a less aggressive setup than a road bike.
 That means that you sit more upright and in a more relaxed position, for improved stability and comfort.
 Plus you’ll have room for wider tyres with extra tread and a wide gear range that includes lower ratios.

 But despite this, when weighing up a road bike versus a gravel bike, you’ll probably find the latter isn’t a lot slower on the road than a conventional road bike, particularly if you tailor your tyre choice towards riding on tarmac.

 However, if you plan to stick to the tarmac, the speed and efficiency of a road bike will win out in the long-term.

 Gravel bike vs cyclocross bike

-Well, whereas a gravel bike is designed for endurance riding and exploring, a traditional cyclocross bike is geared towards racing, usually over an hour or less.
+Well, whereas a gravel bike is designed for endurance riding and exploring, a traditional cyclocross bike will be geared towards racing, usually for an hour or less.